 Follow this plan for 14 days, then again for 30 days.
 To achieve long-term results the dietary advice should be followed for up to 6 months.

 Follow up plan

-Specific products that aid in the regulation of blood sugar and weight loss include Satisfed, the Ultimate Herbal SLIM and DETOX ‘n SLIM protein drink.
+Specific products that aid in the regulation of blood sugar and weight loss include Satisfed, the Ultimate Herbal SLIM, and BodiTune DETOX ‘n SLIM protein drink.
 They contain therapeutic amounts of Gymnema and Chromium along with Psyllium and other fiber.
-The blood sugar balancing effects of these products has been very successful especially when the program is followed for the long term.
+The blood sugar balancing effects of these products have been very successful especially when the program is followed for the long term.

 Brett Elliott ®

 (1) Otago University Prevalence of diabetes and prediabetes http://www.otago.ac.nz/diabetes/otago059631.html